RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 ##### Deploying Order service with MongoDB to OpenShift

-Run the following `oc` command to deploy a `MongoDB` to OpenShift via CodeReady Workspaces `Terminal`:
+Run the following `oc` command to deploy a `MongoDB` to OpenShift via CodeReady Workspaces Terminal:

 `oc new-app --docker-image mongo:4.0 --name=order-database`